 Opioid Addiction Treatment program at West Virginia University Health Sciences.

-Collaborated with the WVU Office of Student Conduct to help in cases where one of
+Collaborated with the WVU Office of Student Rights and Responsibilities to help in cases where one of

 the parties is not represented by counsel.